-In the past, you'd need a codicil to change part of your will, but with online will writing services like Farewill, you can make unlimited updates to your will for an annual fee of just £10 a year.
+In the past, you'd need a codicil to change part of your will, but with an online will writing service like Farewill, you can make unlimited updates to your will for an annual fee of just £10 a year.

 A codicil is a document that alters part of your existing will but leaves the rest of the will intact.

 They are separate to the will itself and need to be stored alongside your will.
 This helps to make sure your executors are aware of any changes you’ve made when sorting out your estate.

 You can have a solicitor or other legal professional write your codicil for you, or you can write one yourself.
 However, in most cases, it makes more sense to write a new will.

 If a codicil makes drastic changes to a will, the court may get involved to help oversee the handling of your estate.
 This is more likely if there are multiple codicils to the original will.

 It's recommended that a new will is made for changes involving more than 10% of your estate.

 A codicil usually costs somewhere between £20 and £80.
 The amount you pay depends on which service you’re using and the complexity of the codicil.
 You could speak with local solicitors and look into online services to see which best suits your needs and budget.